npavlovska/unofficial-YNAB-guide/pages/mydoc/mydoc_creating_categories.md

 ## To add a new category:

-1. Point to the master category under which you wish to add a new category.
+1. Point to the master category under which you want to add a new category.
     <br/>A **plus (+)** button appears next to the master category.<br/>
 2. Click the **plus (+)** button.
     <br/>This opens the **Add new category** dialog box.<br/>